IMF's Lipton adds pressure on UK to change economic course

 The admonishments from the IMF have compounded a bad week for the chancellor of the exchequer.
 On Friday Britain lost its AAA rating from a second agency, Fitch Ratings, after it had already been downgraded by Moody's in February.

-On Saturday a flagship scheme to help home-buyers announced in Osborne's March budget was criticised by a non-partisan committee of legislators who said it risked being costly and counterproductive.
+On Saturday a flagship scheme to help home-buyers announced in Osborne's March budget was criticized by a non-partisan committee of legislators who said it risked being costly and counterproductive.

 Sky News said Lipton's comments were significant because the IMF official was scheduled to travel to London next month for so-called Article IV consultations on the state of the British economy.